SEND Information Report 2018-2019

 - Each class has support at some time during the week from one or more of our experienced teaching assistants.
 They support individuals and groups with their learning both in classes and through targeted intervention groups.

-- We commission a play therapist who works weekly within our school with small groups of children who may have emotional difficulties, difficulties with friendships or who may be experiencing some period of trauma.
+- We are lucky to have a play therapist; Nina Waters who works weekly within our school with small groups of children who may have emotional difficulties, difficulties with friendships or who may be experiencing some period of trauma.

-- Our SENCO Mrs Williams will coordinate the teaching and learning of children on the SEN register and coordinate SEN provision in the school.
+- Our SENCO Mrs Williams will coordinate the teaching and learning of children on the SEND register and coordinate SEND provision in the school.

-- We have a designate SEN governor to work with Mrs Williams in SEN coordination in school; Geraldine Richmond
+- We have a designate SEND governor to work with Mrs Williams in SEN coordination in school; Geraldine Richmond

-- We will sometimes require specialist outside agencies to support certain children, these may include speech therapists, occupational therapists or educational psychologists to name a few.
+- We will sometimes require specialist outside agencies to support certain children, these may include speech therapists, occupational therapists or educational psychologists.
+We have also worked closely with our local specialist schools for outreach support, The Grange, Ashgate, Bridgelea and Rodney House are our most frequently used.

 How will the school manage transitions for my child?